connexcs/docs/calling-card.md

 # Calling Card

-A [calling card](https://en.wikipedia.org/wiki/Telephone_card) is a way of pre-allocating credit and configuration to a short unique identification method (e.g a PIN Code).
+A [calling card](https://en.wikipedia.org/wiki/Telephone_card) is a way of pre-allocating credit and configuration to a short unique identification method (e.g. a PIN Code).

 As **ConnexCS** is a class 4 switch it does not have IVR menu's required to access number configuration.
 Therefore currently calling cards are only available as a Mobile Phone Application.